zooniverse/Data-digging/example_scripts/README.md

     - Stats on classifications per user
     - Top 10 most prolific classifiers (note: for your edification only; I strongly recommend *against* publishing this)
     - Gini coefficient for classifications (more details on this in the code, as comments)
+    - [optional] total human effort expended by classifiers in the project

    This pays no attention to separate workflows or versions, so if you want those separated you will need to save a subset of the raw classification exports to a new csv file with the same format.